Bobronium/pycharm-to-vscode-transition/README.md

+# pycharm-to-vscode-transition
+Make a smooth transition from slow and heavy PyCharm to fast and light VSCode.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**